petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Session Duration

 This is the length of time an average session lasts.
-A session is considered a new session if there has been 30 minutes of inactivity since the previous session, or is the start of a new day (i.e. past midnight).
+A session is considered a new session if 30 minutes of inactivity passed since the previous session, or it's the start of a new day (i.e. past midnight).

 ## Sessions by Location

 Sessions by location shows the top countries from which visitors access your site.
-The top five countries are listed along with their percentage value they represent across all sessions.
-The remaining countries that are not in the top five are combined as a single percentage value.
-A session is considered a new session if there has been 30 minutes of inactivity since the previous session, or is the start of a new day (i.e. past midnight).
+The top five countries appear along with the percentage value they represent across all sessions.
+The remaining countries not in the top five are combined as a single percentage value.
+A session is considered a new session if 30 minutes of inactivity passed since the previous session, or it's the start of a new day (i.e. past midnight).

 ## Sessions by Technology

 Sessions by technology shows the devices, operating systems, and browsers used to visit your site.
-A breakdown by session percentages are shown for different device types, different operating system types, and different browser types.
-A session is considered a new session if there has been 30 minutes of inactivity since the previous session, or is the start of a new day (i.e. past midnight).
+A breakdown by session percentages appears for different device types, different operating system types, and different browser types.
+A session is considered a new session if 30 minutes of inactivity passed since the previous session or it's the start of a new day (i.e. past midnight).

 ## Sessions per Visitor

 This is an average of the number of sessions for each unique visitor.
 A single visitor can open multiple sessions.
-A session is considered a new session if there has been 30 minutes of inactivity since the previous session, or is the start of a new day (i.e. past midnight).
-For a given time range, the rate is calculated as,
+A session is considered a new session if 30 minutes of inactivity passed since the previous session or it's the start of a new day (i.e. past midnight).
+For a given time range, the rate is calculated as

 ```
 (Total number of sessions across all visitors) ÷ (The total number of visitors) * 100